310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki %}
-            Hehe, I heard all kinds of things about the event!
+            Heheh, I heard all kinds of things about the event!
 I’ve actually already prepared a video for Takamine’s bir—

             Ah—!!  ……Whew, Takamine isn’t around.
 I have to make sure I don’t spoil the surprise before his birthday.
 			{% endbubble %}